ihaveCred/airdropContract/README.md

    ###### B) Airdrop tokens batch
+   The owner or admins can call the function 'airdropTokensBatch(address[] receivers, uint256 amounts)' to do airdrop batch transaction.
-   The owner or admins should add receivers and amounts into the airdropList first.Receivers array and amount array index must be one by one, for example: the index of address A is 3, and the index of A's amount in the second array parameter must be 3.
+   Please note that the receivers array and amount array index must be one by one, for example: the index of address A is 3, and the index of A's amount in the second array parameter must be 3.

             var accounts = new Array();